Elvis888361/fours_customizations/DEPLOYMENT.md

 - Adds deductions to the salary slip
 - Calculates and adds overtime (if configured)
 - Updates gross pay and net pay

-**Important Workflow:**
+- Works with both Payroll Entry and manual salary slip creation

+**Workflow for Payroll Entry:**
+1. Go to **HR > Payroll Entry**
+2. Select employees, pay period, etc.
+3. Click **"Create Salary Slips"**
+4. The "Before Insert" script automatically adds deductions/overtime to each slip
+5. Review and submit

+**Workflow for Manual Creation:**
+1. Go to **HR > Salary Slip > New**
+2. Select Employee and dates
-1. First, click **"Get Earnings and Deductions"** button in the salary slip to load the salary structure
+3. Click **"Get Earnings and Deductions"**
-2. The Server Script will automatically run and add deductions/overtime
+4. The "Before Save" script automatically runs
-3. Save the salary slip
+5. Save the salary slip

 #### Option B: Custom App Hook (For Developers)